Updated March 3, 2022

 When did these 5G networks go live?

 Verizon and AT&T initially planned to roll out their 5G networks in late 2021, but later agreed to delay that date to the first week in January 2022.
 After initially refusing a U.S. Department of Transportation (DOT) request for an additional, two-week implementation delay, the two providers acceded to move the planned nationwide rollout of these 5G networks to Jan.
-19, which the FAA stated will provide “additional time and space to reduce flight disruptions associated with this 5G deployment.”
+19, 2022, which the FAA stated would provide “additional time and space to reduce flight disruptions associated with this 5G deployment.”

 What should I expect to happen now that these 5G networks are being deployed?